Non-relativistic regime and topology: topological term in the Einstein equation: Gauge freedom in the NR limit

 Let us consider $\mathbb{R}^4$ on which we define two Minkowski metrics $\eta_{\mu\nu}$ and $\tilde\eta_{\mu\nu}$.
 The set of foliations which are flat with respect to $\eta_{\mu\nu}$ are not necessarily flat with respect to $\tilde\eta_{\mu\nu}$.
 In other words, in a coordinate system where $\eta_{\mu\nu} = {\rm diag}(-1; 1; 1; 1)$, the relation $\tilde\eta_{\mu\nu} = {\rm diag}(-1; 1; 1; 1)$ does not necessarily hold.
 This is because there are four degrees of freedom in defining $\tilde\eta_{\mu\nu}$ with respect to $\eta_{\mu\nu}$, corresponding to a diffeomorphism $\varphi$ of $\mathbb{R}^4$ in itself.
 The freedom in changing $\tilde\eta_{\mu\nu}$ while preserving its properties of being a Minkowski metric is related to the differential $\dd\varphi : T\mathbb{R}^4 \rightarrow T\mathbb{R}^4$ of $\varphi$:

-The same freedom applies for $g_{\mu\nu}$ and $\bar g_{\mu\nu}$ in the bi-metric theory.
-Therefore, the role of the bi-metric condition~\eqref{eq::metrics_cond1} is to constrain the four degrees of freedom in the definition of the physical metric with respect to the reference one (or inversely).\saut
+The same freedom applies for $R_{\mu\nu}$ and $\bar R_{\mu\nu}$ in the bi-connection theory.
+Therefore, the role of the bi-connection condition~\eqref{eq::metrics_cond1} is to constrain the four degrees of freedom in the definition of the physical connection with respect to the reference one (or inversely).\saut

 This freedom arising when two tensors are defined on the same manifold is also present for the family of Lorentzian metrics $\{\accl{g}_{\mu\nu}\}_{\lambda>0}$ used in the NR limit: there is a diffeomorphism freedom in defining $\accentset{{\lambda}}{g}_{\mu\nu}$ with respect to $\accentset{{\lambda_0}}{g}_{\mu\nu}$, with $\lambda \not= \lambda_0$ for any $\lambda_0 > 0$.
 However, while in the example related to the Minkowski metrics, this diffeomorphism is general, in the case of the family $\{\accl{g}_{\mu\nu}\}_{\lambda>0}$, because we impose $\underset{\lambda\rightarrow\lambda_0}{\rm lim}\accentset{{\lambda}}{g}_{\mu\nu} = \accentset{{\lambda_0}}{g}_{\mu\nu}$, that diffeomorphism freedom is constrained to be the identity in the limit $\lambda\rightarrow\lambda_0$, and thus should also be parametrised by $\lambda$: $\underset{\lambda\rightarrow\lambda_0}{\rm lim} \accl{\phi} = {\rm Id}$.\saut